-- 5. The council's 2015/16 financial year began on 1 April 2015.
+- 10. The council's 2015/16 financial year began on 1 April 2015.
 This is 2015/16's first budget monitoring report.
 The budget monitoring reports focus on material and significant issues, especially monitoring MTFP efficiencies.
-The reports emphasise proposed actions to resolve any issues. - 6.
+The reports emphasise proposed actions to resolve any issues. - 11.
 The council has implemented a risk based approach to budget monitoring across all services.
-The approach ensures we focus effort on monitoring those higher risk budgets due to their value, volatility or reputational impact.
+The approach ensures we focus effort on monitoring those higher risk budgets due to their value, volatility or reputational impact. - 12.
+A set of criteria categorise all budgets into high, medium and low risk.
+The criteria cover: - the size of a particular budget within the overall council's budget hierarchy (the range is under £2m to over £10m); - budget complexity, which relates to the type of activities and data monitored (this includes the proportion of the budget spent on staffing or fixed contracts - the greater the proportion, the lower the complexity);

-- 7. A set of criteria categorise all budgets into high, medium and low risk.
-The criteria cover: - the size of a particular budget within the overall council's budget hierarchy (the range is under £2m to over £10m); - budget complexity, which relates to the type of activities and data being monitored (the criterion is about the percentage of the budget spent on staffing or fixed contracts - the greater the percentage the lower the complexity); - volatility, which is the relative rate that either actual spend or projected spend moves up and down (volatility risk is considered high if either the current year's projected variance exceeds the previous year's outturn variance, or the projected variance has been greater than 10% on four or more occasions during this year); and - political sensitivity, which is about understanding how politically important the budget is and whether it has an impact on the council's reputation locally or nationally (the greater the sensitivity the higher the risk). - 8.
-Managers with high risk budgets monitor their budgets monthly, whereas managers with low risk budgets monitor their budgets quarterly, or more frequently on an exception basis (if the year to date budget and actual spend vary by more than 10%, or £50,000, whichever is lower). - 9.
+- volatility, which is the relative rate that either actual spend or projected spend moves up and down (volatility risk is considered high if either the current year's projected variance exceeds the previous year's outturn variance, or the projected variance has been greater than 10% on four or more occasions during the current year); and - political sensitivity, which is about understanding how politically important the budget is and whether it has an impact on the council's reputation locally or nationally (the greater the sensitivity the higher the risk). - 13.
+Managers with high risk budgets monitor their budgets monthly, whereas managers with low risk budgets monitor their budgets quarterly, or more frequently on an exception basis (if the year to date budget and actual spend vary by more than 10%, or £50,000, whichever is lower). - 14.
 Annex 1 to this report sets out the council's revenue budget forecast year end outturn as at the end of May 2015.
-The forecast is based upon current year to date income and expenditure as well as projections using information available to the end of the month. - 10.
+The forecast is based upon current year to date income and expenditure as well as projections using information available to the end of the month. - 15.
 The report provides explanations for significant variations from the revenue budget, with a focus on efficiency targets.
 As a guide, a forecast year end variance of greater than £1m is material and requires a commentary.
-For some services £1m may be too large or not reflect the service's political significance, so variances over 2.5% may also be material. - 11.
-Annex 1 to this report also updates Cabinet on the council's capital budget. - 12.
-Appendix 1 provides details of the MTFP efficiencies and revenue and capital budget movements.
+For some services £1m may be too large or not reflect the service's political significance, so variances over 2.5% may also be material. - 16.
+Annex 1 to this report also updates Cabinet on the council's capital budget and a summary of the first quarter's balance sheet, reserves, debt and treasury management positions. - 17.
+Appendix 1 provides details of the MTFP efficiencies, revenue and capital budget movements, plus the first quarter's: balance sheet, reserves, debt and treasury management positions.